AET-CS/aet-cs.github.io/white/2025/CS12/calendar.md

 ## Daily Calendar

+- October 23, 2025 (Thursday)
+    - Class picture
+    - Fill out this [ordering form](https://docs.google.com/forms/d/1qf9mVgUUsjugwLPEMZ7x39qzB72JXlzBZIyF52pZLus/edit) if needed.
+See me with questions.
+    - If you know you need something fill out the form *ASAP* so it can get here.
+Try to get it from Amazon if you can.
+If not there's a list of approved vendors you should reference.
+- October 21, 2025 (Tuesday)

+    - Journals due
+    - Mid-October Goal due
 - October 17, 2025 (Friday)
     - Test 1 scores posted.
 Scores curved by 2 questions (out of 27), with a max possible score of 101.
     - Today: finish 12 coding bat problems from last class.
 Work together to understand solutions!